Tens Of Thousands March In Spain Over Handling Of Deadly Floods - UrduPoint

 There is anger too over what critics say was the slow response of the authorities in the aftermath of the deadly flash floods that affected around 80 towns and cities in the region.

-Police and protesters faced off on Saturday in a tense atmosphere, with some scuffles breaking out, an AFP journalist witnessed.
+Police and protesters faced off on Saturday in a tense atmosphere, with some clashes breaking out, an AFP journalist witnessed.

+The rally started in the square in front of city hall before a march to the Valencia regional headquarters.

-As the march in Valencia headed to the city's regional headquarters, some protesters had harsh words for regional president Carlos Mazon.
-The 50-year-old lawyer is a member of the right-wing opposition Popular Party.
+Some protesters had harsh words for regional president Carlos Mazon, a 50-year-old lawyer who is a member of the right-wing opposition Popular Party.

+Mazon was among the senior figures pelted with mud by angry protesters last Sunday -- along with Felipe VI and Queen Letizia of Spain -- as they visited the flood-hit region.

 "Mazon's management has been outrageous and he should resign," 75-year-old Julian Garcia told AFP.